The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Clarifications on the Nature of Normalisers

 Secondly, the separation of these typically composed steps results in a loss of distinction between normaliser and activation functions, as both produce comparable mappings.
-One could reestablish such a distinction by normalisers reducing the representational degrees-of-freedom or that they use some form of statistic --- although this is felt needlesss.
+One could reestablish such a distinction by normalisers reducing the representational degrees-of-freedom or that they use some form of statistic --- although this is felt needless.
 Instead, their unification can be embraced, and this half of the normalisation step can be treated on equal footing to activation functions and their subsequent impact on representational geometry.
 Moreover, the distinction blurs further if considering parameterised activation functions.
+In this picture, BatchNorm becomes a non-trivial activation function over batches, rather than single samples, and RMSNorm becomes conceptually analogous to hyperspherical networks \citep{Mettes2019} at intermediate layers.

 This does not deny the empirical fact that combining these two aspects is successful, and they are usually considered as a whole.
-Instead, algebraically, we can consider normalisers to be a separable two-step process, which can be decomposed.
-One such step is largely algebraically indistinguishable from activation functions and pertinent to the affine divergence perspective.
-The former component is largely dropped in this discussion to allow a more comparable ablation test across differing approaches to determine the validity of this divergence hypothesis as a mechanistic route for the success of normalisers.
+Instead, this is argued algebraically, as considering normalisers to be a separable two-step process, which can be decomposed and can be analysed as parts.
+Hence, one aspect is largely algebraically indistinguishable from activation functions and pertinent to the affine divergence perspective.
+The other component acts as a genuine parameterised affine map, although with sparsity restrictions, such as a diagonalised weight matrix.
+The latter is largely dropped in this discussion, as it acts as a confounder, allowing a more comparable ablation test across differing approaches to determine the validity of this divergence hypothesis as a mechanistic route for the success of normalisers.